sajrashid/docsSite/posts/css.md

 sortName: CSS
 ---

-Outputs a semantically correct, css agnostic HTML  table.
+react-dj-table uutputs a semantically correct, css agnostic HTML table.
+CSS abstraction provides flexiblity and tables are easy to style.
-Works with any standard table css.

 <sub>standard css example, see the second example in basics.</sub>